Ylianst/MeshCentral/docs/docs/meshcentral/customization.md

 This is great to personalize the look of the server within the web site.

+### Customizing WebUI Icons
+MeshCentral lets you change the icons for different devices shown in the Web User Interface.
+To do this the proper way, you should make a new folder called `meshcentral-web` in the main directory, where you find other folders like `meshcentral-data`, `meshcentral-backup`, `meshcentral-files`, and `node-modules`.
+Inside `meshcentral-web`, make another folder named `public` and copy everything from `node_modules/meshcentral/public/images` into this new `meshcentral-web/public` folder.
+This step is suggested because if MeshCentral updates, it might delete any changes in `node_modules`.
+But, changes in `meshcentral-web` will stay safe, and MeshCentral will use these files instead of the originals in `node_modules`.

+To update device icons, you need to work on these files: `images/webp/iconsXX.webp` (`icons16.webp`, `icons32.webp`, `icons50.webp`, `icons100.webp`), and `images/iconsXX.png` (`icons16.png`, `icons32.png`, `icons50.png`, `icons64.png`, `icons100.png`) and the corresponding `images/icons256-X-1.png`.
+Make sure to keep the resolution of these files as it is.

+By following these steps, you can customize any icon in MeshCentral.
+Just find and change the corresponding image files in the `meshcentral-web/public/images` folder.
+This lets you match MeshCentral's look to your company's brand or your own style.

 ## Agent Branding

 You can customize the Agent to add your own logo, change the title bar, install text, the service name, or even colors!